Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

 A City of Arts & Innovation, Winston-Salem Reinvents the Moravian Cookie in a Modern Way…

-Now that you’ve learned the technique at Mrs. Hanes’ Moravian Cookies and have the recipe to make your own at home, here’s just one more tip for making this 18th century tradition all your own.
-Thanks to Dewey’s Bakery, the beloved Moravian cookie found new life in the world of hors d’oeuvres — the sweetness of the cookie combined with its crisp texture provide the perfect base for hors d’oeurvres — a position once designated for crackers.
+Now that you’ve learned the technique at Mrs. Hanes’ Moravian Cookies and have the recipe to make your own at home, here’s just one more tip for making this 18th-century tradition all your own.
+Thanks to Dewey’s Bakery, the beloved Moravian cookie found new life in the world of hors d’oeuvres — the sweetness of the cookie combined with its crisp texture provides the perfect base for hors d’oeurvres — a position once designated for crackers.
 Combinations such as ginger and bleu cheese, and lemon and mascarpone present a delightful sweet and savory taste to any dinner party or gathering.
 Create your own delightful takes on the sweet and savory bites, or for more inspiration, check out this how-to video here for ideas on how to make your own creations at home.
 Find Dewey’s Bakery Moravian Cookies in fine supermarkets and specialty stores across the United States.
 But you’ll ultimately find the largest collection of cookies and trendy flavors online at DeweysBakery.com.

 Today, Dewey’s bakes and distributes more than a million pounds of Moravian cookies nationwide annually.
-You’ll find a diverse, luscious flavor profile with this label—everything from chocolate-dipped and chocolate-enrobed Moravian Cookies to the traditional Ginger Spice selections to Meyer Lemon, Key Lime and more.
+You’ll find a diverse, luscious flavor profile with this label—everything from chocolate-dipped and chocolate-enrobed Moravian Cookies to the traditional Ginger Spice selections to Meyer Lemon, Key Lime, and more.

 Moravian Cookies in the Media

 WRAL – Local Gifts We Love: Moravian Cookies